 including an attorney whose clients are in business, say businesses

 should be excluded but government must be controlled!
-Just emphasize that gun-free zones are dangerous -- who sets them up is not
+Just emphasize that make-believe gun-free zones are dangerous -- who sets them up is not

 Try thinking of this as the Luby's Massacre Act.
 Maybe that

 will help emphasize the blatant and profound fraud of proposing